-Tim Loose is a partner in the Los Angeles office of Gibson, Dunn & Crutcher and a member of the firm’s Litigation, Class Actions, and Privacy, Cybersecurity, and Consumer Protection Practice Groups.
+Tim Loose is a partner in the Los Angeles office of Gibson, Dunn & Crutcher and a member of the firm’s Litigation, Class Actions, and Privacy, Cybersecurity and Data Innovation Practice Groups.

-Mr. Loose has extensive experience in a broad range of business litigation, with a focus on class and mass action litigation.
-He frequently defends the products and advertising of companies in the technology, banking, automotive, healthcare, food and entertainment industries, and he has defended several companies in state and federal court against claims of unfair business practices, false advertising, and concealment.
-His recent successes include obtaining dismissal at the pleading stage of a putative nationwide class action brought under dozens of state and federal consumer protection laws; obtaining the early dismissal of a mass action lawsuit involving hundreds of plaintiffs asserting claims of fraudulent concealment and false advertising; securing multiple orders striking punitive damages claims; obtaining the early and successful resolution of several Telephone Consumer Protection Act (TCPA) matters; and, securing a favorable result on appeal that provided a federal forum for his client under the Class Action Fairness Act.
+Mr. Loose has extensive experience in a broad range of business litigation, with a focus on class actions.
+He frequently defends the products and advertising of companies in the technology, banking, automotive, healthcare, food and entertainment industries, and he has successfully defended several companies in state and federal court against claims of unfair business practices, false advertising, and concealment.

 - Secured the dismissal, with prejudice, of consolidated putative nationwide class action lawsuits brought by dozens of plaintiffs alleging fraud and concealment claims under numerous consumer protection and warranty laws, and successfully defended the dismissal on appeal.
 Williams, et al. v.
 Yamaha Motor Co., U.S.A., 851 F.3d 1015 (9th Cir.
 2017).